joaotavora/eglot/README.md

 [purports to support](https://github.com/joaotavora/eglot/issues/180)
 a lot of features that differentiated Eglot from it.
-It may now be very different or very similar to Eglot, or even sing with the birds in the trees, so [go check it out](emacs-lsp).
+It may now be very different or very similar to Eglot, or even sing with the birds in the trees, so [go check it out][emacs-lsp].
 That said, here's the original comparison, which I will not be updating any more.

-Eglot is considerably less code and hassle than lsp-mode.el.
+"Eglot is considerably less code and hassle than lsp-mode.el.
 In most cases, there's nothing to configure.
 It's a minimalist approach focused on user experience and performance.